-- Mark/unmark the check box next to the public directory you want to enable/disable. - Click on Set to save the settings of this page.
+Mark/unmark the check box next to the public directory you want to enable/disable.

 Online directories - XSI

 If one or more online directories are provided via an BroadSoft XSI service, use this page to set up the server access, enable the directories and assign directory names that are to be displayed on the users' handsets.